thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 but the alternative has not been any less painful.

-# Maoists Hit Back
+# _Maoists_ Hit Back

-As it happened, the Maoists hit back.
+As it happened, the _Maoists_ hit back.
 The first killing of a policeman took place in June 1985 at Dharmapuri in Karimnagar district.
 And then a sub-inspector of police was killed at Kazipet in Warangal district on September 2 that year.
-That was followed the next day by plainclothes policemen going in a procession behind the subinspector's dead body killing Ramanadham, a senior civil rights activist, in his clinic.
+That was followed the next day by plainclothes policemen going in a procession behind the sub-inspector's dead body killing Ramanadham
+--- a senior civil rights activist --- in his clinic.
 "Encounters" increased and decapitation of the limbs of police informers followed.
-The police acquired better weapons and the Maoists followed suit.
+The police acquired better weapons and the _Maoists_ followed suit.
 Sizeable paramilitary forces were sent to the state in the mid-1990s but the terror they created was such that they were soon sent back.
-Not, however, before they had a taste of the Naxalites' newly acquired proficiency in blowing up police vehicles at will.
-Almost from the mid-1980s brutal special police forces meant for eliminating
-Naxalites came into being and were allowed to operate totally incognito, the most successful being the greyhounds, which is a well trained anti-guerrilla force that lives and operates as the Naxalites' armed squads do and is bound by no known law, including the Constitution of India.
-The armed squads soon became the focal point of the activity of the Maoists, barring the two short periods when they were allowed freedom to conduct their political activity, both significantly in the immediate aftermath
+Not, however, before they had a taste of the _Naxalites_' newly acquired proficiency in blowing up police vehicles at will.
+Almost from the mid-1980s brutal special police forces meant for eliminating _Naxalites_ came into being and were allowed to operate totally incognito --- the most successful being the _greyhounds_ --- which is a well trained anti-guerrilla force that lives and operates as the _Naxalites_' armed squads do and is bound by no known law, including the Constitution of India.
+The armed squads soon became the focal point of the activity of the _Maoists_, barring the two short periods when they were allowed freedom to conduct their political activity, both significantly in the immediate aftermath